DanyMint/SkillRadar/README.md

 ## Features

 *   Fetches vacancy data from HeadHunter (hh.ru).
+*   Normalizes raw vacancy data for consistency.
+*   Extracts key skills and technologies from vacancy descriptions.
+*   Analyzes skill demand and trends.
 *   Provides detailed information for each vacancy, including description and key skills.
 *   Stores data locally in JSON format.